dlotterman/metal_code_snippets/iperf_appliance/README.md

 ### Metal iperf appliance cloud-init file ####

-This cloud-init userdata file will turn a [Equinix Metal](http://metal.equinix.com/) instance provisioned with `CentOS 8` into a psuedo [iperf3](https://iperf.fr/) appliance.
+This cloud-init userdata file will turn a [Equinix Metal](http://metal.equinix.com/) instance provisioned with `Alma 8` into a psuedo [iperf3](https://iperf.fr/) appliance.

 The instructions in the cloud-init file will: